A Police Killing Without a Hint of Racism

 Only one of the six police officers chose to shoot.

-Even if police killings were rare in America, this case would warrant more attention, not only because of the deadly shots fired by Brailsford, but also due to the confounding commands issued by Langley.
+Even if police killings were rare in America, this case would warrant more attention, not only because of the deadly shots fired by Brailsford, but also because of the confounding commands issued by Langley.
 It would warrant more attention regardless of the race of the victim.

 Given all that—and understanding that police kill roughly twice as many white as black people every year, with some killings of whites among the most egregious and best-documented unjust killings—the tendency of some journalists and activists to put less emphasis on unjust killings of white people, whether because they are less controversial or less illustrative of disparities, undermines both the journalist’s task of informing the public about the scope of the police-killing problem and the activist’s task of building a winning coalition.